• Skip to main content

 Cranberry Baked Oatmeal Cups with White Chocolate Chips

-Pancakes and French Toast with Staying Power
+3. Pancakes and French Toast with Staying Power

 • Easy Protein Pancakes - These pancakes pack the punch and last you until lunch with better ingredients like oats, almond flour, yogurt and extra eggs!
 Plus, a ¼ measuring cup for everything makes the batter super fast to throw together, even on a weekday!
+Or try these Protein Buttermilk Pancakes!

-Protein Pancakes with butter and maple syrup
+A stack of Protein Pancakes with butter and maple syrup with strawberries and blueberries.

 • Overnight Protein French Toast Bake - Prep this recipe the night before in just 5 minutes and bake it in the morning!
-My kids aren't big egg eaters, so this weekday french toast bake is just eggs on toast in a different form!
-High protein from lots of eggs and delicious low-sugar almond topping!
+My kids aren't big egg eaters, so this weekday French toast bake is just eggs on toast in a different form!
+High-protein from lots of eggs and delicious low-sugar almond topping!

 Overnight Baked French Toast with Berries

-Freezer Muffins
+4. Freezer Muffins

-Having a stash of healthy muffins in your freezer can be great to pull out for a quick on the go breakfast!
-Serve them with a smoothie or a piece of fruit.
 They make great snacks anytime too!
 Kids love to help with a baking project, so put it to good use and fill your freezer.
 Try these favorites!

 • Banana Carrot Oatmeal Muffins